Wild clay: Engineering a sustainable and local clay body

 Course will be held in English

-Time for tea: Teapot making workshop
+[Booked out] Time for tea: Teapot making workshop

-Saturday and Sunday, 13th and 14th July, time tbc (SX2) with Anja Slapničar
+Saturday and Sunday, 29th and 30th August, 10:00 - 17:00 with Anja Slapničar

-Price: €245, including materials and burning cost
+Price: €245, including materials and bisque burning cost

 Glazing is not included in this course.
 If you've never glazed before then please book a glazing appointment, otherwise please pick your pieces up once they have been bisque fired!

 I have very clear memories from my childhood, like the picture of me making animals out of mud, playing with plasticine and making figurines from bread dough.
 I have to thank my grandmother for always trying to do something creative in the time she spent babysitting me.
-She was a primary school teacher, but she was also very skilled in knitting, drawing and painting.
+She was a primary school teacher, but she was also very skilled at knitting, drawing and painting.
 My grandfather was very skilled too.
-I sometimes helped him in making wind rattlers and helped paint it.
+I sometimes helped him to make wind rattlers and helped to paint them.

 Both of my parents have a technical degree and my mother is always trying to fix things herself.
-I was raised in a environment where everybody was making or fixing things.
+I was raised in an environment where everyone was making or fixing things.
 My first pottery class was at age 6 with Niko Golob.
 I wanted to make a giraffe, but because of the long neck he suggested to make something else: I did a triceratops instead.
 My art teacher saw my interest in clay in primary school, so she gave me extra time to play with it.
-My mother suspected I liked clay and eventually enrolled me to another class, this time more serious, at age 17, with Nataša Kokol.
+My mother suspected I liked clay and eventually enrolled me in another class, this time more serious, at age 17, with Nataša Kokol.
 At 23 I joined another two classes with Mojca Rabič and decided to buy a pottery wheel.
 From then on I wanted to spend more and more on a pottery wheel.

 Mostly I want to make useful things.
 Things people use in everyday life.
 I want people to experience small little moments and make these moments just a bit more special.
 Therefore I love making tea and coffee cups.
 These are the cups we use on a daily basis.
-Cups are very intimate as well; besides of touching them with our hands, we also touch them with our lips.
+Cups are very intimate as well; besides touching them with our hands, we also touch them with our lips.